kinvolk/lokomotive/docs/how-to-guides/authentication-with-dex-gangway.md

 [Gangway](https://github.com/heptiolabs/gangway) is a web application that allows obtaining OIDC tokens from identity providers and automatically generating kubeconfigs to be used by Kubernetes users.

+This how-to guide is expected to take about 45 minutes.

 ## Learning Objectives